xwen99/xwen99.github.io/_pages/about.md

 ## About me

-I am a third year undergraduate student majored in Computer Science at Tongji University, advised by [Prof. Yin Wang](http://web.eecs.umich.edu/~yinw/).
+I am a 3rd year undergraduate student majored in Computer Science at Tongji University, supervised by [Prof. Yin Wang](http://web.eecs.umich.edu/~yinw/).
-Besides, I am a intern at the Visual Computing Group of ByteDance AI Lab since Jan.
-2020, advised by [Dr. Jie Shao](https://www.linkedin.com/in/jieshao/).
+Besides, I am an intern at the Visual Computing Group of ByteDance AI Lab since Jan.
+2020, supervised by [Dr. Jie Shao](https://www.linkedin.com/in/jieshao/).

 My research interest include but not limited to: